QudevETH/PycQED_py3/.gitlab/issue_templates/Simple.md

 <!--
-Implementation issues are used break-up a large piece of work into small, discrete tasks that can move independently through the build workflow steps.
+Implementation issues are used break-up a large piece of (new) software work into small, discrete tasks.
+For instance, when developing a new calibration routine, distinct tasks could be: (1) a QuantumExperiment that enables the measurement of the parameters of interest, (2) An analysis class extracting/fitting the relevant parameters, (3) The integration of (1) and (2) within an automated calibration routine.

-They're typically used to populate a feature.
-Once created, an implementation issue is usually refined in order to populate and review the implementation plan and weight.
+Implementation issues are usually refined and modified as the software project evolves.
 -->

 ## Why are we doing this work